Beneficiary of the Proceeds

 All the Details

-Swag:There will be awesome shirts and finisher medals.
+Swag:There will be awesome shirts.
 If you cannot run you can still pick-up your shirt at packet pick-up.
 Any shirts not picked up by the end of packet pick-up on race day will be forfeited because 1-at that point runners are welcome to trade shirt sizes and 2-for some reason the shirts grow legs during packet pick up.

 Parking: PARKING IS LIMITED.
 PLEASE CARPOOL.
 (The Parks Department asked us to yell!)
 There are about 100 places to park at Connor Bayou, Fifty-some are “real” parking spaces.
 The others will be along the edges of the driveway.
 Then there is some space to park along the North Cedar Drive.
 Remember, walking from your parking location is your warm-up.
 Be cautious of pedestrians when you are driving; unless they look like they are in your age group.
 KIDDING!

 Refunds: We are certainly sad that you cannot join us.
 We do not offer refunds but you can gift your bib to another through October 1 and you can do it all through RunSignUp.
 There is no fee to gift your bib.
 Whether you decide to charge your buddy for your bib is up to you.
 If you make a profit, we wish you many blisters.

 Results on Race Day: We will post them at a location near the finish line on race day and on the timing company website.
 They will also be posted as soon as possible on the Ottawa County Facebook Page, and then on the miOttawa.org website Monday morning.